pulumi/infrastructure-as-code-workshop/labs/aws/in-person/typescript/lab-02/README.md

 }, { parent: myvpc, dependsOn: myvpc });
 ```

-We also want to update the outputs to validate that we are creating everything in the right place.
-Add the following below the code block above.
+Update the outputs to validate that everything is correct.
+Add the following code after the above code block.

 ```typescript
 // Exporting security group outputs